Subscribe hereRSS of IELTS-Blog.com via RSS or via email Help

 Today’s IELTS – live report

-A student of mine took his IELTS (General Training) exam today, and here is what he said about it:
+A student of mine took his IELTS (General Training) exam today, and below is what he said about it.
+More recent IELTS exams are here.

-1) Listening was difficult, in one task they gave us a diagram and I had to understand directions on it.
+1) The Listening was difficult, in one task they gave us a diagram and I had to understand directions on it.
 The easiest part was about archeological excavations of some sort of bones.
-I didn’t do too great.
+I didn’t do too good.

-I wrote my answers on the Answer Sheet and in the booklet – it really saved me time when I had to check myself in the end of Reading section.
+I wrote my answers on the Answer Sheet and in the booklet – it really saved me time when I had to check myself at the end of Reading section.

 3) Writing: